Garrett7k/torkoal/README.md

 sudo pacman -Syu opus

-You will need to edit line 1794 in the youtube-dl extractor folder (pip installs in /home/user/.local/lin/python3.11/site-packages/youtube_dl/extractor/youtube.py)
+You will need to edit line 1794 in the youtube-dl extractor file youtube.py (pip installs in /home/user/.local/lin/python3.11/site-packages/youtube_dl/extractor/youtube.py)
 This resolves the extrator uploader ID error.